 - Why are you uniquely qualified to solve this problem?

 Vision: Why Now?

 The description of the value proposition and solution should lead to describing your vision for how the market will evolve and how you plan to lead it.

 Vision matters.
 Early opportunities evolve and change over many years, so we always look for entrepreneurs who have the vision to see how the market will unfold and grow down the road.

 No matter what you claim, examples and case studies will prove that you can deliver.
 They are more credible than anything else you could say.
-As investors, evidence means far more to us than random superlatives.

 Your business model is also potentially a whole subject unto itself, but you should at least cover the basics of how you create, deliver, and capture value.